space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 {{< imgw "/images/post/pr_27/windoors" >}}

 ### Shuttles
-*Contributed by metalgearsloth, Acruid, and more*
+*Contributed by metalgearsloth, Acruid, and 20kdc*

 The first iteration of shuttle driving has made it into the game.
 Currently it allows you to drive them around in a strafing manner, with rotation planned once the technical blockers have been overcome in the coming months.